hero-intelligent/MT3-Docker/README.md

 ## Preparation

-To run this docker container, Ubuntu 20.04 baremetal is recomended.
+To run this docker container, **Ubuntu 20.04** *baremetal localhost* is recomended.
+You can certainly choose to run whether baremetal or on a virtual machine, whether localhost or remotely under the same LAN, or even on a remote cloud computer, but there might be some issues. the installation will be exact the same.

 If you have not installed docker, please run
 ```Shell